Sairyss/domain-driven-hexagon/README.md

 ### Replacing primitives with Value Objects

-Most of the codebases operate on primitive types – `strings`, `numbers` etc. In the Domain Model, this level of abstraction is definitely too low.
+Most of the code bases operate on primitive types – `strings`, `numbers` etc. In the Domain Model, this level of abstraction is definitely too low.

 Significant business concepts should be expressed using specific types and classes. `Value Objects` can be used instead primitives to avoid [primitives obsession](https://refactoring.guru/smells/primitive-obsession).
 So, for example, `email` of type `string`: